 At Jefferson, our goals involve growth for every student both academically and emotionally.
 We want to prepare them for success as they transition from 4th grade to 6th grade in anticipation of their move to their next levels of learning in the Charleston School District.

 Hello!
 My name is Jeff Marlo, and I am the Assistant Principal at Jefferson Elementary School.
-This year is my second at JES and I am grateful to work with such a wonderful group of students and staff!
+This year is my third at JES and I am grateful to work with such a wonderful group of students and staff!